hashicorp/terraform-guides/operations/variable-scripts/README.md

 * The [set-variables.sh](./set-variables.sh) script sets Terraform and environment variables in a workspace from a delimited file.
 * The [delete-variables.sh](./delete-variables.sh) script deletes all Terraform and environment variables in a workspace.

+In addition to bash, these scripts require python.
+On Linux and Mac, make sure that python is installed.
+If you want to run the scripts on Windows, install Git, which includes Git Bash, and python if you don't already have them.
+Then run the scripts and your terraform commands inside a Git Bash shell.

 The set-variables.sh has a `delete_first` variable, which will call the delete-variables.sh script first if set to `"true"`.
 Most users will want to set this to `"true"`, but the default, hard-coded value is `"false"` since we do not want anyone to accidentally delete variables.

 The set-variables.sh script cannot currently update the values of existing variables.
 So, you should either set the `delete_first` variable to `"true"` or make sure the delimited file you use does not contain any variables that already exist in the workspace.

-Please also make sure you do not check variables files containing sensitive items such as cloud credentials into source code management systems.
+Before running these scripts, you must export or set the `TFE_TOKEN` environment variable, setting it to a user or team TFE token that has permission to write and delete variables in the workspace.

+Before running these scripts, you must export or set the `TFE_ORG` environment variable, setting it to the name of the organization containing the workspaces you want to set variables in.

-Before running, you should set the `address` and `organization` variables in the script to match the address of your TFE server and your organization on that server.
-The default address, "app.terraform.io", is the address of the Terraform Enterprise SaaS (aka Terraform Cloud) server.
+You can also export or set the `TFE_ADDR` environment variable, setting it to the address of your TFE server, for example `roger-ptfe.hashidemos.io`.
+If you do not do this, the scripts will use `app.terraform.io` which is the address of the Terraform Enterprise SaaS (aka Terraform Cloud) server.

 As mentioned above, you can also set the `delete_first` variable in the script to `"true"` if you want the set-variables.sh script to always call the delete-variables.sh script first.

 These is also a `delimiter` value which can be set if you are setting HCL variables and need to use a delimiter different from the default semicolon (`;`).

-You must export or set the `TFE_TOKEN` environment variable, setting it to a user or team TFE token that has permission to write and delete variables in the workspace.

-In addition to bash, these scripts require python.
-On Linux and Mac, make sure that python is installed.
-If you want to run the scripts on Windows, install Git, which includes Git Bash, and python if you don't already have them.
-Then run the scripts and your terraform commands inside a Git Bash shell.

 ## Running the set-variables.sh Script
 The set-variables.sh script accepts two arguments:
 * `workspace`: the name of the TFE workspace in which you want to set variables.
-* `file`: the optional name of a delimited file in the current directory containing the variables and their values.
+* `file`: the optional name of a delimited variables file in the current directory containing the variables and their values.
 If you do not provide a file name, then the script will first look for and use one called "\<workspace\>.csv in the current directory.
 If it does not find that, it will look for and use "variables.csv" in the current directory.
 An example version of that file is provided.
 There is also a second delimited file called other-variables.csv so that you can test the script with this file as the second argument.

+Please make sure you do not check variables files containing sensitive items such as cloud credentials into source code management systems.

 The delimited file containing your variables should normally be separated with semicolons (`;`) with each variable on its own line.
 The columns are `key` (the name of the variable), `value`, `category`, `hcl`, and `sensitive` in that order with the last two corresponding to the hcl and sensitive check boxes of variables in the TFE UI.
 See [Workspace Variables](https://www.terraform.io/docs/enterprise/workspaces/variables.html). `category` should be `terraform` for Terraform variables and `env` for environment variables. `hcl` and `sensitive` should be `"true"` or `"false"`.